Ohio River Bridges – Jefferson County, KY, and Clark County, IN

-In 1996, the Kentucky Indiana Planning and Development Agency, the Indiana Department of Transportation (INDOT), and the Kentucky Transportation Cabinet (KYTC) initiated the Ohio River Major Investment Study to address current and future travel across the Ohio River, which recommended that INDOT and KYTC build two new bridges to meet the region’s cross-river transportation needs, enhance safety, and reduce traffic congestion.
+Kentucky Indiana Planning and Development Agency, the Indiana Department of Transportation (INDOT), and the Kentucky Transportation Cabinet (KYTC) initiated the Ohio River Major Investment Study in the late 90’s to address current and future travel across the Ohio River, which recommended that INDOT and KYTC build two new bridges to meet the region’s cross-river transportation needs, enhance safety, and reduce traffic congestion.

 Parsons, as lead firm and managing partner in the Community Transportation Solutions joint venture, who served as the project’s General Engineering Consultant, was responsible for managing preparation of the environmental impact documents and for overseeing preliminary design for the project, including both the Downtown Crossing, and for the East End Crossing.

 A cable-stayed bridge with three sets of twin towers was chosen for the Downtown Crossing to allow more open views of the downtown Louisville skyline.
 Now named the Abraham Lincoln Bridge, it opened to traffic on December 30, 2016.
 Work included:

 - Building a new I-65 bridge with six northbound lanes

 - Reconfiguring Spaghetti Junction (I-64, I-65, and I-71)

 - Rehabbing the Kennedy Bridge (I-65) with six southbound lanes